Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Introduction

 \section{Introduction}

-LLM-based agents operating in open-world environments take actions that have real consequences: making costly bookings, modifying databases, or issuing irreversible commands~\citep{openai2025agent,google2025agent} at the next level of autonomy~\citep{Steinberger2026OpenClaw}.
+LLM-based agents operating in open-world environments take actions that have real consequences: making costly bookings, modifying databases, or issuing irreversible commands~\citep{openai2025agent,google2025agent,anthropic2026cowork} at the next level of autonomy~\citep{Steinberger2026OpenClaw}.
 In such settings, failures are no longer limited to incorrect text generation: agents may act prematurely under unresolved ambiguity, propagate errors across long interaction trajectories, or commit to outcomes that are costly or difficult to undo.
 To be deployed responsibly, agents must be able to assess and act upon the likelihood of failure~\citep{kochenderfer2015decision}.
-This makes reliable uncertainty quantification (UQ) an urgent and central requirement for agentic systems.
+This makes uncertainty quantification (UQ) an urgent and central requirement for agentic systems.

 Despite the importance, most existing UQ research treats LLMs as static oracles: a system examined in isolation, prompted once, and evaluated by the uncertainty of a single response or a chain of responses (Figure~\ref{fig:illu_traj}, left).
 These methods implicitly assume a \emph{static system} in which no new information is acquired after the initial prompt~\citep{malinin2021uncertainty,kadavath2022language,farquhar2024detecting}.
-Under this assumption, uncertainty is treated as a point-wise estimate or uni-directional propagation.
-While appropriate for single-turn inference and non-interactive multi-step reasoning, \textit{they do not meet the growing needs of UQ in agentic AI settings featured by its long-horizon interactive environment.}
+Under this assumption, uncertainty is treated as a point-wise estimate or uni-directional propagation process.
+While appropriate for single-turn inference or non-interactive multi-step reasoning, \textit{they do not meet the growing needs of UQ in agentic settings featured by its long-horizon interactive environment with heterogeneous entities.}

-Interactive agents operate in multi-turn interactive environments with feedback from users, tools, and external systems (Figure~\ref{fig:illu_traj}, right).
-For example, a flight-booking agent may need to decide whether to finalize a reservation or ask follow-up questions about dates, budget, or layover preferences.
+LLM agents in this setup operate with feedback from users and system components through multi-turn interactions to complete a complex task (Figure~\ref{fig:illu_traj}, right).
+For example, a flight-booking agent needs to decide whether to finalize a reservation or ask follow-up questions about dates, budget, or layover preferences.
 Early uncertainty should prompt information-seeking actions, while subsequent dialogue and database queries can resolve ambiguities and reduce uncertainty, enabling confident execution.
-Here, uncertainty does not strictly accumulate--it may also decrease as a direct consequence of interaction, even as the trajectory grows longer.
+This deviates significantly from the setup considered in classic LLM UQ, as the agent now spans a long interaction log updated over multiple turns that involves messages from other entities, and it also gets additional information from environments.
+This gap raises questions about the applicability of existing UQ methods to agentic setups.